slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The difference between an autocratic decision maker and a democratic decision maker.
 What is believability?
-find 3 people that high expertise but that they discord and listen. take your conclusions -->
+find 3 people that high expertise but that they discord and listen. take your conclusions

+is the decision reversible or irreversible? if it is reversible make it fast.
+-->